yiranzhou/Completions/Articles.md

 ####• What are the challenges in large scale requirements engineering?

-A key challenge in construction of these support tools is how to scale them to handle a large volume of information.
-Particularly crucial are the ways in which large numbers of requirements and their interrelationships are presented to users.[2]
+A key challenge in construction of these support tools is how to scale them to handle a large volume of information.Particularly crucial are the ways in which large numbers of requirements and their interrelationships are presented to users.
+[2]

 ####• What is the order of magnitude of the number of requirements we are discussing?